I’ve got the winter blues. Do you?

-We try to keep a consistent sleeping schedule by going to bed between 9:30 and 11 PM.
-Our alarm goes off at 8 AM (one of our joys of working from home).
+We try to keep a consistent sleeping schedule by going to bed between 9:00 and 10 PM.
+In the morning our alarm goes off at 7 AM.

 Comedies and Music

 Watch your favorite funny sitcoms or make some popcorn and enjoy a funny movie.

 The other thing that works well is to listen to music by Bob Marley while imagining myself playing on a beach in the Caribbean.